Kára McCullough

-Kára McCullough Temple (/ˈkaɪrə/; née McCullough, born September 9, 1991) is an American beauty pageant titleholder who was crowned Miss USA 2017.
-As Miss USA, McCullough represented the United States at Miss Universe 2017, where she placed in the top ten.
+Kára McCullough Temple (/ˈkaɪrə/; née McCullough) is an American beauty pageant titleholder who was crowned Miss USA 2017.
+As Miss USA, McCullough represented the United States at Miss Universe 2017, where she placed in the Top 10.

 Previously, McCullough had been crowned Miss District of Columbia USA 2017, becoming the fourth woman from the District of Columbia to be crowned Miss USA.
 Additionally, McCullough and her predecessor Deshauna Barber's wins marked the first time a state had won back-to-back titles since Courtney Gibbs and Gretchen Polhemus of Texas won Miss USA 1988 and 1989.

 Early life and education

 McCullough was born in Naples, Italy to Betty Ann Parker and Artensel E. McCullough Sr. Her mother was a member of the United States Navy for 23 years, and McCullough thus lived in various places such as Sicily, South Korea, Japan, and Hawaii.
 She was later raised and completed high school in Virginia Beach, Virginia.
 McCullough attended the HBCU South Carolina State University, where she graduated with a Bachelor of Science degree in chemistry with a concentration in radiochemistry and served as the school's 75th Miss South Carolina State University.
 While a student, she was a member of the American Chemical Society, the Health Physics Society, and the American Nuclear Society.
 She has been inducted into the Golden Key International Honour Society and the National Society of Black Engineers.

 Prior to becoming Miss USA, McCullough worked as an emergency preparedness specialist in the Nuclear Regulatory Commission's Office of Nuclear Security and Incident Response.